-1.Students are required to earn 14 credits or more from specialized subjects in information science (including 8 credits or more from lectures and 2 credits or more from practices), six credits or more from general or basic subjects, 20 credits or more in total.
-They are also required to take Seminar I (one credit) and Seminar II (one credit), Advanced Topics in Information Science I- IV (one credit each).

-Advanced Topics in Information Science I- IV provided by the laboratories that students belong to shall count as credits toward completion.

-- 2. Students are required to do a research thesis (4credits) or thematic research (4credits). - 3.
+- 1.Students are required to earn 14 credits or more from specialized subjects in information science (including 8 credits or more from lectures and 2 credits or more from practices), six credits or more from general or basic subjects, 20 credits or more in total.
+They are also required to take Seminar I (one credit) and Seminar II (one credit), Advanced Topics in Information Science I- IV (one credit each). - Advanced Topics in Information Science I- IV provided by the laboratories that students belong to shall count as credits toward completion. - 2.
+Students are required to do a research thesis (4credits) or thematic research (4credits). - 3.
 In accordance with Article 37 of the NAIST Regulations, up to six credits earned by taking subjects of other NAIST graduate schools may count as credits earned as general subjects toward the completion requirements. - 4.
-For students who graduated from information related undergraduate departments (e.g. department of information engineering, department of information system engineering, department of system engineering, department of control engineering) and those who have completed the third academic year, credits earned by taking the following basic subjects shall not count as credits toward completion: Computer Systems, Algorithms, Introductory Programming Course I, Introductory Programming Course II. - 5.
+For students who graduated from information-related undergraduate departments (e.g. department of information engineering, department of information science, department of computer engineering, department of information system engineering, department of system engineering, department of control engineering) and those who have completed the third academic year, credits earned by taking the following basic subjects shall not count as credits toward completion: Computer Systems, Algorithms, Introductory Programming Course II. - 5.
 For students who graduated from biological science-related undergraduate departments and those who completed the third academic year, credits earned by taking Introduction to Biological Science shall not count as credits toward completion. - 6.
-Only for students from abroad, credits earned by taking the following general subjects shall count as credits toward completion: Japanese Class for Begginers I, $\Pi(1)$, $\Pi(2)$, $\Pi(1)$, $\Pi(2)$.
+Only for students from abroad, credits earned by taking the following general subjects shall count as credits toward completion: Japanese Class for Begginers I, II(1), II(2), III(1), III(2).